Shakti Kumaon Village Houses

-Call us on to start planning your vacation to Shakti Kumaon Village Houses or take a look at our itineraries to Himalaya
+Call us on to start planning your holiday to Shakti Kumaon Village Houses or take a look at our itineraries to India

 The Shakti Village Houses are located around the town of Almora in Uttaranchal.
 They are all a couple of hours walk from one another and offer the chance to experience the local customs and way of life of this stunning Himalayan location.

 The three village houses are located in the villages of Deora, Alai and Jwalabanj.
 The walking itself is not challenging, and you will have a guide and porters so that you can enjoy every minute.
 The area is typical of Himalayan foothills, with pine forests and rice terraces.
 You will pass small villages, well away from the interruption of roads and civilisation.
 It is a deeply relaxing walk, where you can stop for as many tea breaks as you wish before moving on past a land unchanged for centuries.